goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

       str: hello
 ```

-To see how this works, please visit [extend task documentation](./extend-task.md)
+To see how this works, please visit [this documentation](./extend-task.md)

 Please take note that you cannot use `extend` and `extends` in a single task.

 # Extends

-Ocassionally you might need to extend multiple tasks at once.
-Generally, this is not a good idea, since you will be exposed to [diamond problem](https://www.makeuseof.com/what-is-diamond-problem-in-cpp/).
+In some cases, you might need to extend many tasks at once.
+Generally, this is not a good idea, since it makes your tasks prone to [diamond-problem](https://www.makeuseof.com/what-is-diamond-problem-in-cpp/).

 A better approach in this situation is by using [shared config](./task-configs/shared-configs.md) and [shared-envs](./task-configs/shared-envs.md).

-Being said so, you can use `extends` for quick workaround:
+Being said so, you can use `extends` for a quick workaround:

 ```yaml
 tasks: